buildspace/buildspace-projects/AI_Avatar_Generator/en/Section_1/Lesson_2_Becoming_a_Prompt_Engineer.md

 What I want you to do here is **find your style**.
 Play around with all the modifiers I’m gonna share.
 We’ll build up layer by layer, so you’ll have lots of chances to mix things up.

 I’m going to base my site on creating AI Avatars around the LOTR world.
 This is your time to pick a theme and go all in on it.
-Your app by the end will be 10x better if you have a direction to follow.
+Your app will end up 10x better if you have a direction to follow.

 Alright, alright enough explaining — let’s do this.